1.6 PSI Authorization, Name and ID Matching, and Two-Year Deadline

 IdentityApplication name must exactly match photo IDFix name issues before test day.

-Eligibility deadlineExam must be taken within two years after Board receives the applicationSchedule early enough to avoid abandonment.
+Eligibility deadlineExam within two years of Board receipt of the applicationSchedule early to avoid abandonment.

-Delivery sourcePSI California Dental Board scheduling pageUse the California Dental Board PSI lane.
+Delivery sourcePSI California Dental Board scheduling page/CIBUse the correct California RDA lane.

 Exact Name Matching

-The source brief states that the name on the application must exactly match the photo ID.
-This is a small detail with major consequences.
-If a candidate uses a nickname on the application, changes a last name, omits a middle name that appears on ID, or uses inconsistent spacing, the mismatch can create test-day trouble.
-The safest approach is to compare the application name to the exact identification document before submission.
+The name on the application must exactly match the government-issued photo ID you bring to the test center.
+This small detail has large consequences.
+A nickname on the application, a recent last-name change, an omitted middle name that appears on the ID, or inconsistent spacing can each create a test-day admission problem.
+Compare the application name to the exact identification document before submission, character by character.
+Name fixes belong in advance, not at the check-in counter.
+59 fee) over an identity mismatch.

 The Two-Year Application Deadline

-The source brief states that application and exam eligibility expire if the candidate fails to take the combined exam within two years after the Board receives the application.
-This is not a study suggestion.
-It is a file deadline.
-Candidates should record the Board receipt date and build a plan that leaves room for application review, PSI scheduling, study, unexpected illness, and retake needs if necessary.
+Application and exam eligibility expire if the candidate does not take the combined exam within two years after the Board receives the application.
+This is a file deadline, not a study suggestion.
+Record the Board receipt date and build a plan that leaves room for application review (up to 30 days), PSI scheduling, study, possible illness, and a retake if the first attempt fails.
+Worked example: the Board receives an application on March 1, 2026; eligibility expires if the exam is not taken by roughly March 1, 2028.

 PSI Preparation Checklist